nodeset-org/hyperdrive-stakewise/README.md

 Once you run the script, logs will be shown.
 You may exit this view safely with `ctrl+c` and everything will continue running.
 To see the logs again, use `docker compose logs -f`.
 To bring down the containers (e.g. for maintenance), use `docker compose down`.
 You can safely restart everything with the same command (`sh init-node.sh VAULT`) or simply use `docker compose up -d`.

+If you want to run a command on any specific container, you can do so like this:
+`docker compose run CONTAINERNAME COMMAND`
+E.g., perform a trusted node sync in Nimbus: `docker compose run nimbus trustedNodeSync -d=/home/user/data --network=$NETWORK --trusted-node-url=https://checkpoint-sync.holesky.ethpandaops.io --backfill=false`

 ## Migration

 This script will only set up a node environment for you.
 It will not help you migrate your setup to another machine.
 You must do this manually using the your mnemonic (and ideally your keystore backups).
 If you need help to migrate your setup to another machine, please visit the [#tech-chat channel of our Discord](https://discord.gg/fDK3TzctPD).